eeriksp/django-postgres-access-control/README.md

     Book.objects.all().only("title") # executed in the logged in user privileges
 ```

+## Why to implement access control in the DB, not in the application layer

+It would also be possible to write access control code yourself and put it e.g. into the Django managers layer.
+However, having it in the DB will provide numerour advantages:
+1. Consistency: all common set of permissions is enforced across the application.
+The same rules will also apply if the data is accessed in some other way without going through the application.
+2. Adaptability: PostgreSQL has a lot of access control mechanisms built in.
+They provide much more granularity and versatility compared to the options provided by Django.
+3. Security: in case a bug in the application (or any of its third-party dependencies) makes it vulnerable to SQL-injection, even if the user crafts a mallicious query the database makse sure that the query cannot do anything the user is not permitted to do.
+4. Maintainability: The database system will likely overlive any of the application development platforms and maybe even the languages the platforms are based on.
+PostgeSQL is a very mature and commonly used project which will we developed and supported for a long time.
+Even if PostgreSQL will eventually be adundoned in the distant future, the parts of the code which adhere to the SQL standard will continue to work on other database systems.
+5. Speed: doing the permission checks in the database is much faster than transporting a lot of data to the application and doing the filtering there.
+This becomes more and more relevant as the application starts to grow both in terms of the complexity and the amount of data stored in the database.
+6. ACIDRain attacks: the Django code sees only one request at a time, the Django process will not be aware of any other queries made by other users.
+This open up the possibility to ACIDRain type of attacks.
+The database sees all the queries at the same time and provides methods to prevent cuncurrent access from causeing trouble.

 ## Project status

 DPAC is currently under active develpment and has not reached a stable version 1.0 yet.